We will explore the difference between Fidelity MSCI Information Technology Index ETF (FTEC) vs Invesco QQQ Trust (QQQ).

-FTEC and QQQ are both exchange-traded funds (ETFs) which mean there is NO minimum investment.
+FTEC and QQQ are exchange-traded funds (ETFs); therefore, there is NO minimum investment.
 Investors looking to buy fractional shares can use platforms like M1 Finance. ***(Get $50 When You Use This Link)***

 Typically, fractional shares are not available for ETFs, but with M1 Finance, you can purchase fractional shares with no commission.

 Buying fractional shares allows you to maximize your investment.
 You no longer have to keep your money sitting idle until you have enough to purchase a full share.
-This is especially beneficial when it comes to shares of QQQ or FTEC due to their high prices per share (~$360/Share and $132/Share respectively).
+This is especially beneficial for shares of QQQ or FTEC due to their high prices per share.